 We have been doing a lot of baking this holiday season, both gluten-free and regular.
-Our most recent creation was this coconut macaroon recipe which is delightfully gluten-free.
+Our most recent creation was this coconut macaroon recipe which is a delightfully gluten-free treat.

 I thought coconut macaroons usually had flour in them, but when Allie and I researched, we discovered that most do not.
 You can find coconut macaroon recipes with flour, but the bulk have none.
 We found a few different recipes and combined the best parts of each to make these coconut macaroons, and there is no flour in them whatsoever.